Air France Flight 178: Accident

 The Constellation had left Orly at 22:00 and was due at Nice at 23:55.
 At 23:25 the aircraft requested permission to descend from 13,600 ft (4 145 m) to 11,500 ft (3 505 m) and reported violent local storms.
 Around 23:30 villagers at Fours-St. Laurent saw the aircraft crash into the side of Mont Le Cimet, about 10 mi away.
 The aircraft struck the ground about 500 ft below the summit and burst into flames.

-A rescue party from Fours left about 90 minutes after the accident but did not arrive at the scene until 5:25, they were joined by a doctor and nurse from Barcelonnette and two teams from the Chasseurs Alpins.
+A rescue party from Fours left about 90 minutes after the accident, but did not arrive at the scene until 5:25, they were joined by a doctor and nurse from Barcelonnette and two teams from the Chasseurs Alpins.
 The Chasseurs Alpins were equipped with radio and reported at 6:45 that no survivors had been found.

+Investigation

 The accident investigation established "controlled flight into terrain (CFIT)" as the cause.

-Passengers

-The aircraft had 33 passengers, 30 bound for Saigon and three for Beirut.
+The aircraft had 33 passengers, 30 bound for Saigon and 3 for Beirut.
 Three of the passengers were the 72-year-old French violinist Jacques Thibaud, his daughter-in-law and his accompanist.
 Thibaud's 1720 Stradivarius violin, "Thibaud", was also destroyed in the crash.